redis/redis-doc/commands/bitop.md

 + BITOP NOT *destkey srckey*

-As you can see **NOT** is special as it only takes an input key, because it performs invertion of bits so it only makes sense as an unary operator.
+As you can see **NOT** is special as it only takes an input key, because it performs inversion of bits so it only makes sense as an unary operator.

 The result of the operation is always stored at *destkey*.